 At Shipt, the word “community” is boundless.
 It extends beyond the people we see in our day-to-day and touches each corner of the United States.
 Our community is our shoppers, members, and HQ teammates, and giving back to those we serve is at the core of what we do.
 From supporting food banks on a local level to our nationwide Shipt Week of Service initiatives, we’re always trying to get more involved.

-Following a natural disaster, it’s more important to get involved than ever before.
 When a community is in need, like Houston was after Hurricane Harvey, it’s up to friends, family, and businesses to offer support and positivity throughout the community.
 That’s why we’re partnering with American Red Cross to help promote community preparedness education and coordinate disaster planning and response activities — so we can leverage the incredible, caring community we’ve built with Shipt and deliver even more good in the world.